hot-glue-for-rails/hot-glue/README.md

 ```

-### `--nest=`
+### `--nested=`

-pass `--nest=` to denote a nested resources
+This object is nested within another tree of objects, and there is a nested route in your routes.rb file

+resources :invoices do
+  resource :lines do
+end

-`rails generate hot_glue:scaffold Line --nest=invoice`
+`rails generate hot_glue:scaffold Line --nested=invoice`

-In this example, it is presumed that the current user has_many :invoices, and that invoices have many :lines
+Example #1: Invoice has many  :lines and line belongs_to :invoice

 For multi-level nesting use slashes to separate your levels of nesting.

+`rails generate hot_glue:scaffold Charge --nested=invoice`
+`rails generate hot_glue:scaffold Charge --nest=invoice/line`

 Remember, you should match what you have in your routes.rb file.

 ```
 resources :invoices do